 In particular, we're going to be talking about a new codec for video and image compression called HEVC and a file format for images that we're adopting called HEIF.

+But before we get into the details, if you've downloaded the developer seed, the latest build, then on certain iOS devices you are already capturing and using these new technologies and file formats.
 And if you pay close attention, you'll notice that these files are a lot smaller than they used to be.
 Later on in the presentation, Gavin will talk to you about the specifics of our platforms and how we support these technologies in hardware and in software.

+So we're going to be going over the landscape of media as it is today, why we need to change.
+We'll talk about what are HEVC and HEIF and why we decided to adopt them here at Apple.
 And then finally, we'll give an overview of how we've adopted these technologies within the Apple ecosystem and then also provide some guidance on how you can take advantage of these within your apps for your use cases.

+So let's talk about media today.
+The world is becoming more and more visual.
+And both consumers and producers are generating more and more video and media related content.
 Not only that, the content is taking new forms like high resolution 4K video, HDR video, wide color or wide gamut video and so on.

 The nature of media is also changing with, you know, our personal favorite being live photos but there's lots of content out there, short-form video and so one.

 Bandwidth continues to be at a premium.
 And certain applications and use cases like over-the-top video delivery and wireless networks place a premium on the amount of bandwidth.
 And anything we can do to reduce the bandwidth requirements really helps out those use cases.